-In the first Q&A of our series, we speak with Janet McGinness, Corporate Secretary for Mastercard.
+In this interview, we speak with Janet McGinness, Corporate Secretary for Mastercard.
 McGinness is also one of Diligent’s Modern Governance 100 recipients.

 Mastercard is a leading global payments and technology company, not to mention a household name.
 Since 2014, Janet McGinness has served as Mastercard’s Corporate Secretary.
 She has found the role to be in a constant state of change as she responds to trends in consumer technology, in board governance, and in the shareholder landscape.
 We chatted with Janet to better understand how her role is evolving and why having an effective corporate secretary today is, well… “priceless.”